 An indemnity bond becomes valid only if there is a breach of the contract under Section 73 and Section 74 of the Indian Contract Act of 1872.
 The breach gives rise to a legal duty upon the part of the principal to make reparation or pay damages to the obligee, while entitlement to compensation arises for the obligee.

-• The Indian Stamp Act, 1899
+2. The Indian Stamp Act, 1899

 Unfortunately, there is no definition of an indemnity bond given under the Indian Stamp Act, 1899.
-Even the courts in India rely on the provision of the Indian Contract Act, 1872 to apply the indemnity bonds under the Indian Stamp Duty Act, 1899.
+Even the courts in India rely on the provisions of the Indian Contract Act, 1872 to apply the indemnity bonds under the Indian Stamp Duty Act, 1899.

-How Indemnity bond works
+How Indemnity Bond Work?

 The principal enters into an application with a surety company to be provided with an indemnity bond.
+The surety company makes an assessment of the financial credit strength of the principal and the risk factor.

 The principal forwards a premium to the surety company, and that creates the bond in question.

-• Guarantee Provided by the Bond:
+2. Guarantee Provided by the Bond

-It serves as a guarantee as to the conduct of the principal (for instance to finish the construction works, to pay sub-contractors, or not embezzle money).
+It serves as a guarantee as to the conduct of the principal (for instance, to finish the construction works, to pay sub-contractors, or not embezzle money).

 In the event the principal neglects his/her duties as outlined in the bond, the obligee has grounds for getting back their money through the bond.

-• Making a Claim:
+3. Making a Claim

 The obligee can make a claim to the surety company if he/she feels that the principal has breached the cited obligations.